Canada bans the captivity of whales, dolphins and porpoises for public display and entertainment!

-- Make your family, friends and co-workers aware of the reality of aquariums and marine parks.
+- Inform your family, friends and co-workers about the reality of life for whales, dolphins and porpoises in aquariums and marine parks.

 - Write a letter-to-the-editor, so even more people are informed.

-- Don’t let your child attend school field trips to aquariums and marine parks.
+- Don’t let your child attend school field trips to aquariums and marine parks that keep whales, dolphins and porpoises.
 Inform your child’s school and your local school board about why you believe these businesses are not appropriate for school visits.

 Sea World and Blackfish (2014) A response by Barry Kent MacKay to Sea World’s commentary about the film Blackfish.